-It is possible to build a documentation tree in out-www/online-root/, with special processing, so it can be used on a website with content negotiation for automatic language selection; this can be achieved by issuing and both 'offline' and 'online' targets can be generated by issuing
+It is possible to build a documentation tree in out-www/online-root/, with special processing, so it can be used on a website with content negotiation for automatic language selection; this can be achieved by issuing make WEB_TARGETS=online doc and both 'offline' and 'online' targets can be generated by issuing make WEB_TARGETS="offline online" doc make help from every directory in the build tree.
+Most targets for documentation maintenance are available from Documentation/; for more information, see Section "Documentation work" in Contributor's Guide.

-'''

-make WEB TARGETS=online doc

-'''